marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 Commands that should be typed are prefixed with the classical shell prompt `$` and command output always follows.
 Seeing a block starting with `#!EDITOR` means we are editing from a text editor; if you are not familiar with a source code editor, please first check for [sublime text](http://www.sublimetext.com/), [vim](http://vim.org), [emacs](http://www.gnu.org/software/emacs/) or whatever piece of software intended to edit text (which means *not* MS Word).

-This document might be be regularly updated; see the [history](https://github.com/mrchlblng/mrchlblng.github.io/commits/master/_posts/2014-09-22-practical-git-introduction.md) for the list of changes.
+This document might be regularly updated; see the [history](https://github.com/mrchlblng/mrchlblng.github.io/commits/master/_posts/2014-09-22-practical-git-introduction.md) for the list of changes.
 Some [slides](http://mrchlblng.me/talks/git.html) accompany this writing as well as some [exerices](https://gist.github.com/mrchlblng/d103ef2ab0bbd89b2595).

-At some point, I would love to offer an interactive shell to make as interactive as it should be.
-Feel free to contact me if you could be interested in helping me on this.

 ## Setup